 Obviously, if you're being investigated by the feds you're going to want to consult an attorney.
-The problem is that the feds will come and talk feds will come and talk to you and ask you if you want to give some information.
+The problem is that the feds will come and talk to you and ask you if you want to give some information.

-Also, in interviews that they might give and they might say that you say something that you really didn't say or they may mischaracterize what you said during a federal investigation.
-Now you're in the unenviable position of being charged with a federal crime later on and them trying to use your statement against you.
+Also, in interviews, they might give, and they might say that you said something that you really didn't say, or they may mischaracterize what you said during a federal investigation.
+Now you're in the unenviable position of being charged with a federal crime later on and then trying to use your statement against you.

 Retain a Federal Criminal Lawyer Immediately

-So, if you're being investigated federally, you want to get to an attorney right away.
+So, if you're being investigated federally, you want to get to an attorney immediately.
 Let the attorney do the talking for you.
 Federal criminal defense attorneys are a special breed.
-They know how to deal with the FBI, Secret Service, Homeland Security and Drug Enforcement Agency and all the branches that make up the federal government's investigative body.
+They know how to deal with the FBI, Secret Service, Homeland Security and Drug Enforcement Agency, and all the branches that comprise the federal government's investigative body.

-Those branches were poured directly to the prosecutors — the Assistant United States Attorneys, and those investigators are going to give them all the information including statements that you might make.
-So, obviously you want to be in the strongest position.
+Those branches were poured directly to the prosecutors — the Assistant United States Attorneys and those investigators will give them all the information, including statements you might make.
+So, obviously, you want to be in the strongest position.

 Let your attorney do the talking.
-Let your attorney meet with the FBI and let your attorney begin to make the best decisions on your behalf.
+Let your attorney meet with the FBI and begin to make the best decisions on your behalf.

 Protecting Yourself During a Federal Criminal Investigation

-It’s imperative that you don’t put yourself in a bad position when it comes to a federal criminal investigation.
-Once I am retained on the case, I will call the agent up, introduce myself, give them my information, ask questions and find out what I can.
+You mustn't put yourself in a bad position regarding a federal criminal investigation.
+Once I am retained on the case, I will call the agent up, introduce myself, give them my information, ask questions, and find out what I can.

-If there's a prosecutor on the case, I will get that prosecutor's information, talk to that prosecutor, let them know my client's point of view — my client's side of the story.
-Then, based on my conversation with that prosecutor, I can now advise my client moving forward of how they should handle themselves — whether they should meet with the government or whether they should remain silent.
-This is a crucial first step in the investigative phase in a federal criminal case.
+If there's a prosecutor on the case, I will get that prosecutor's information, talk to that prosecutor, and let them know my client's point of view — my client's side of the story.
+Then, based on my conversation with that prosecutor, I can now advise my client on how they should handle themselves — whether they should meet with the government or remain silent.
+This is a crucial first step in the investigative phase of a federal criminal case.

-If you’re being investigated by the federal government, get to an attorney as fast as possible.
-Let that attorney do the talking for you and start to make the right moves on your behalf.
+If the federal government investigates you, get to an attorney as fast as possible.
+Let that attorney talk for you and start making the right moves on your behalf.